Future Apple Watch may anticipate workouts when you change bands

 Right from the start, the bands or straps for Apple Watch have contained a feature that is typical of Apple.
 The way that they attach and detach so firmly yet so easily is an example of how the company finds that one thing nobody else has thought of, yet everyone else now knows is right.

-Even with that, though, Watch bands have been pretty static, unchanging parts of the Apple Watch experience for five years.
-You can swap them around, you could change them a hundred times a day, they are still just straps.
+Even with that, though, Watch bands have been pretty static, unchanging parts of the Apple Watch experience for years.
+You can swap them around, you could change them a hundred times a day, they were still just straps.

-"[Apple Watch] electronic device can respond to the identification of a particular band by performing particular functions," says a new Apple patent application, "such as changing an aspect of a user interface or altering settings of the electronic device.
+"[Apple Watch] electronic device can respond to the identification of a particular band by performing particular functions," says a newly granted Apple patent, "such as changing an aspect of a user interface or altering settings of the electronic device.

-"Identification of bands for wearable electronic devices" still does not change what a band itself can do — there's no mention here of extra sensors or an external Watch batter — but does change what happens when they are used.
-Specifically, when you swap out one band for another, this proposal says that the Watch should be able to tell.
+"Identification of bands for wearable electronic devices" still does not change what a band itself can do — there's no mention here of bands that automatically communicate with the Watch.
+Nonetheless, when you swap out one band for another, this proposal says that the Watch should be able to tell.

-More than being able to detect when a band is attached or detached, Apple wants the Watch to recognize which band is in use.
-And having identified the band, the Watch should use that identification in some way.
+That's more than just being able to detect that a band has been attached or detached, it is specifically that the Watch should recognize which band is in use.
+And then having identified the band, the Watch should use that identification in some way.

 "[The Apple Watch] can perform a variety of other actions upon identification of a band," says Apple.
 "It will be recognized that the detection of an identification element can be followed by any associated action that can be performed by the electronic device."